 When the pet is lying on its side, chest compressions are administered by interlocking the fingers and placing the palms over the over the highest point of the chest.
 Lock your elbows and compress the chest 1/3 to 1/2 the height at a rate of 100-120/minute.
 I usually just count 1-2-3-4, 1-2-3-4 over and over again.
 Make sure you allow the chest to fully recoil between compressions.

-Ventilations are administered via “mouth to snout” at a rate of 10-15 per minute (1 breath for every 5-10 compressions).
+Ventilations are administered via “mouth to snout” (2 breaths for every 30 compressions).
 Close the muzzle fully with one hand, and breathe through the nostrils.
 You should be able to watch the lungs inflate as you administer breaths.
 How hard do you breathe into the dog’s nose?
 Watch the chest rise and fall, and try to aim for what looks like a natural breath with the chest rising and falling.

 It is ideal to continue CPR un-interrupted until you get to the emergency clinic.
 Try to take pauses for as few seconds as possible (never more than 10 seconds) only to swap out when people get tired, or for moving the pet into the vehicle.